I’ve Been Vegan Since the ’90s and It’s Why I’m Certain the Future Is Vegan, Too

-There’s a saying I’ve long loved attributed to C.S.
-Lewis—that day by day, nothing changes, but when we look back, everything is different.
-I thought of this yesterday as I walked past a payphone.
+There’s a saying I’ve long loved.
+It’s attributed to the writer C.S.
+Lewis, but its origins aren’t totally clear.
+It goes something like this: day by day, nothing changes, but when we look back, everything is different.
+I thought of this recently as I walked past a payphone.

-The phone handle had been pulled off the cord, the booth covered in graffiti, trash, and, presumably, decades of grime.
-I wondered if it was an art project—street art like that is not uncommon in my Los Feliz neighborhood of Los Angeles.
+The payphone is a token relic of yesteryear — an apt metaphor for the strangeness of going from necessity to irrelevance.
+Payphones have found their new relevance by way of memes and art galleries alike.
+This phone in particular also fit the bill of tattered relic — the phone handle had been pulled off the cord, the booth covered in graffiti, stickers, trash, and decades of grime.
+I wondered if it was an art project — street art like that is not uncommon in my Los Feliz neighborhood of Los Angeles.

-What do kids think of this relic, I thought as I stared at it a good few minutes.
-Why was it even still there, I wondered.
+What do kids think of it, I thought, as I stared at it a good few minutes.
+Why was this one left behind?
 Had it been forgotten?
 Left intentionally as a reminder of the passage of time?
 Certainly, just a few decades ago, there were payphones like this on every corner.
-Why was this one left behind?
+How did this one get missed?

-The Lewis adage is appropriate about our food system, too.
-Back when payphones were still a thing and Impossible Burgers quite literally an impossible reality, I ditched animal products for good, which was a bit like using one of those giant mobile phones that were as heavy as an iron and never really worked.
+Back when payphones were still a thing and Impossible Burgers quite literally impossible, I ditched animal products for good, which was a bit like using one of those giant mobile phones that were as heavy as irons and never really worked.

 Unlike many vegans I’ve met over the years, I don’t have a great aha moment that turned me off from animal products.
 There was no PETA video or fur protest, no animal being tortured or slaughtered in front of me to seal the deal.